Catalog Quick Links

 COSD 670 Management of Cognitive-Communication Disorders

-This course is designed to provide students with a comprehensive understanding of the cognitive-communication disorders associated with traumatic brain injury (TBI), right hemisphere brain damage (RHBD), and dementia.
-Students will learn clinical methods for differential diagnosis and treatment of these disorders.
-Topics to be covered include: europathology of TBI, RHBD, and dementia; Variables of recovery pertaining to TBI, RHBD, dementia; Assessment and treatment of individuals with TBI, RHBD, dementia; Patient and family education pertaining to TBI, RHD, and dementia.
+This course is designed to provide students with a comprehensive understanding of the cognitive-communication disorders associated with traumatic brain injury (TBI), right-hemisphere brain damage (RHBD), mild cognitive impairment (MCI), and dementia.
+Students will learn clinical methods for differential diagnosis and treatment provision.
+Topics to be covered include neuropathology of TBI, RHBD, and neurodegenerative diseases; variables of recovery; assessment and treatment of individuals with cognitive-communication disorders; and patient and family education.

 Number of Credits: 3